nicksonlangat/tea_project_api_v1/README.md

 - Auth app is `accounts`.
 It uses a custom user model.
 - Main app is `core`.
 - Find the API documentation via `localhost:8000/docs` for API request endpoints.

+## CONTAINERISATION
+- Used Docker
+- You can build the spin up the docker containers by `docker-compose -f docker-compose.yml up --build `
+- Visit `localhost` to view the app running inside the container.